kalyanvs/Remote_Check/README.md

 ### Prerequisites

-Linux machine with Python3.7 or above installed with following modules
+A Linux machine with Python3.x or above with following modules

-- [ ] cryptography
+- [ ] cryptography : For license and other details check https://pypi.org/project/cryptography/

   pip install cryptography

-- [ ] pexpect
+- [ ] pexpect : For license and other details check https://pypi.org/project/pexpect/

   pip install pexpect